uadmin/uadmin/docs/_build/html/_sources/tutorial/part2.rst.txt

 |

 Let's run the code again.
-Go back to your todo model and see what happens.
+Go back to your TODO model and see what happens.

 .. image:: assets/itemsaddedintodo.png